• Skip to content

 What’s on your fall TBR?
 Share in the comments below!

-1. Kaeley Scruggs says
+1. Kaeley Scruggs Avatar

 I LOVED Everything I Never Told You.
 After reading it Celeste Ng became one of my favorite authors.
 I can’t wait to read this new book by her particularly because of the representation it has!
 I’ve also been meaning to read Kindred but have never seemed to get around to it.

-2. michelle book briefs says
+2. michelle book briefs Avatar

 Awesome picks!
 There are so many fall releases I am excited about and so many series I want to continue/start!